ryebr3ad/bing-search-bot/README.md

 The user needs to be logged in for this to execute; for now, this is a necessary evil.

 Running this requires the Edge Web Driver which is located here: https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/.
 Version doesn't really matter, just make sure it's more recent.
-Also ensure that the location of this file matches the location specified in the 'webdriver_location' property of `src/main/resources/config.properties`, either by updating the property to your location of choice or matching path set on the property.
+Also ensure that the location of this file matches the location specified in the 'webdriver_location' property of `src/main/resources/config.properties`, either by updating the property to your location of choice or matching the path set on the property.